 After all, when you have a being who is capable of turning the entire planet into little more than a bad memory, why go to all the extra trouble of creating such an elaborate hoax?
 You have the perfect patsy at your fingertips.
 And that’s what happens here.
 All the plot elements in Moore’s work which are meant to distract Manhattan so he couldn’t interfere are, in Snyder’s adaptation, a means to make Manhattan appear as though he is unhinged and attacks Earth in a vengeful rage.
 It is a master stroke, both for Snyder and for the film’s version of Veidt.

-Even if you still hate the ending, one has to at least appreciate Snyder’s attempt to adapt and condense the original work for the screen without changing or deleting the majority of important story beats.
+Even if you still hate the ending to Watchmen, one has to at least appreciate Snyder’s attempt to adapt and condense the original work for the screen without changing or deleting the majority of important story beats.
 Given these considerations, I think it’s worth taking a closer look to compare and contrast Snyder’s film with the original work.